shahriar350/course_managment/README.md

     composer install
  All laravel component will install in your project.
+ Now you should run

+    npm install

+all node dependencies will install your project.

   This is time to make your database setting.
   Goto ***.env.example*** and change it to ***.env*** (remove only *.example*)